-#3 Project: Pumpkins
+Art Project: Decorating Pumpkins

 Typically, I am not a big fan of holiday-themed projects.
 I will tell you why:

-Holiday projects are usually product-oriented
+- Holiday projects are usually product-oriented

-Children have little room for creativity
+- Children have little room for creativity

-In October, families, and preschools often decide to create a Jack-a-Lantern.
-On one hand, it can be a very fun project; on the other hand, for some children, cutting through a pumpkin’s thick skin can be too difficult and taking the seeds out is too time-consuming, involving a lot of help and directions from grown-ups.
-So here is an alternative idea for a similar and yet different project.
+Despite that, I would like to share one idea I decided to try around Halloween time.
+In October, families, and preschools often choose to create a Jack-a-Lantern.
+On one hand, it can be a very fun project; on the other hand, for some younger children, cutting through a pumpkin’s thick skin can be too difficult, and taking the seeds out is too time-consuming, involving a lot of help and directions from grown-ups.

 A variety of ideas will support their imagination.
 What can we use for eyes?
 What can be the nose and mouth?
 Should my pumpkin have hands or wear glasses?

-And not all pumpkins should look representational; for some children, nailing will be more important than creating an image.
+Moreover, not all pumpkins should look representational; for some children, nailing will be more important than creating an image.

 We had a lot of fun with this project, check out the different creations!

 Enjoy the process!
+Happy Halloween!!